rhel-labs/learn-katacoda/ansible-idm/step2.md

 # Automating IdM installation using ansible

 **FreeIPA** is a free and open source identity management system. *FreeIPA* is the upstream open-source project for Red Hat Identity Manager (IdM).
+In this lab, we will be using the FreeIPA upstream repository.

 # Download the FreeIPA ansible roles